 3. What depth of data can I access through your platform?

-The depth of data availability is another axis on which vendors differ dramatically.
+The depth of data availability is another important vendor selection criteria in which data providers differ dramatically.
 Consider both current and potential future use cases as you evaluate the depth of data availability across vendors.

 To get into specifics on data coverage, ask for: